wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 event objects track which ports are in-use at the event cycle.
 Port can become in-use for a given cycle either because an uop is scheduled on that port during the cycle, or because the functional unit is non-pipelined and a uop using the function unit was scheduled a few cycles before (recall `extraSlots` in `DynUop`), or because the load store queue imposes back pressure to block instruction issue.
-If a port is already in-use, no uop can be scheduled on that port.
+If a port is already in-use, no uop can be scheduled on that port during the event cycle.

-A `struct WinCycle` event object consists of an 8-byte port mask and a uop counter.
+At a closer look, the `struct WinCycle` event object consists of an 8-byte port mask and a uop counter.
 The port mask field `occUnits` tracks which ports are already in-use.
 The uop counter `count` tracks the number of uops scheduled in the corresponding cycle.
 Note that although the code comment mentions using "POPCNT", which is a x86 instruction for counting "1" bits, to replace `count` field, this is incorrect, since the value of `count` may not equal to the POPCNT of `occUnits`.
 This happens when the port is closed due to a non-pipelined functioal unit or when the load store queue imposes back pressure.

 The member variable `occupancy` tracks the current size of the window, which equals the sum of `count` in all existing event objects.
-When an uop is to be received by the instruction window, we first synchronize the window with the previous pipeline stage by driving forward `curCycle` to the releasing cycle of the uop.
-We then check whether the window if full by comparing `occupancy` with `WSZ`.
-If the window is full, the uop cannot be received at `curCycle`, in which case we drive the event queue forward until at least one vacant slot occurs.

 The actual implementation of the event queue is overly complicated due to the optimizations that are applied for better time complexity and data locality.
 Instead of using a single `std::map` for mapping cycles to `struct WinCycle`